kubarrr/Betting-Odds-App/README.md

-# App for football fans with presented odds predicted by developed machine learning models
+# Bachelor thesis project - app for football fans with presented odds predicted by developed machine learning models
 This is a cleaned-up repository containing only the files necessary for the proper functioning of the application in a local environment.

 Link to the repository we worked on: